Myster-Tee/NxFileViewer/README.md

 - Special thanks to [Thealexbarney](https://github.com/Thealexbarney) for his powerful and easy to use [LibHac](https://github.com/Thealexbarney/LibHac) library.
 - Thanks to all the Switch scene :)

+## Building the solution

+Use Microsoft Visual Studio 2019+ to build the solution.

+By default, the assembly is signed using my personal certificate bundled in AppSign.pfx, install it using the following command (required once):

+    sn.exe -i AppSign.pfx <key_container_name_from_error_message>